clemensv/avrotize/csharpcodegen.md

 The `Test1Union` class is generated for the `test1` field.
-As you may expect from the previous example, the union class has constructors for each type in the union, a `ToObject` method, and the `Read`, `Write`, and `IsJsonMatch` methods generated if 'system_text_json_annotation' is used.
+As you may expect from the previous example, the union class has constructors for each type in the union, a `ToObject` method, and the `Read`, `Write`, and `IsJsonMatch` methods generated if '--system-text-json-annotation' is used.

 ```csharp
 #pragma warning disable CS8618